 - Incorporate presentation and teaching skills into the course

 - Involve graduate students in developing the course goals and design.

-You can read more about these and other strategies for teaching graduate students in this document on Teaching Graduate Students published by the Learning and Teaching Office at Ryerson University.
+You can read more about these and other strategies for teaching graduate students in this page on Teaching Graduate Students published by the Center for Teaching Excellence at the University of Kansas.